payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/integrate-cross-border-payments-with-payu-new/cb-integration-non-seamless.md

       <td>
         <code>String JSON</code>

-        UDF7 value to capture "Import /Export Code" of the buyer
+        UDF7 value to capture "Import or Export Code" of the buyer

         UDF8 value to capture Airway Bill Number / Consignment Number (in case of goods imports)
       </td>